 - This map shows current Park and Ride opportunities within the GCC boundary. - It also shows indicative locations for future new / enhanced provision.
 These are purely indicative at this stage, generated for discussion, and require further exploration with partners.
-These locations do however respond to the criteria set out in this report, as well as the crossboundary travel demand patterns identified in the travel demand analysis.
+These locations do however respond to the criteria set out in this report, as well as the cross-boundary travel demand patterns identified in the travel demand analysis. - It will be important to work with Local Authority partners to avoid construction of sites which could render others obsolete in the wider region.